patternfly/training-scenarios/html-css/override-extend-variables/step1-instructions.md

-Before getting started, add some code to the workspace that can be modified.
+Before getting started, add code to the workspace so that it can be modified.

-1) <strong>Copy code into the index.html file.</strong>
+1) <strong>Copy code into the `index.html` file.</strong>

-Click the Copy to Editor button below to add html for a card to the `index.html` file.
+Click the `Copy to Editor` button below to add markup for a card to the `index.html` file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card pf-m-hoverable&quot;&gt;